malleum-inc/canari3/docs/canari.maltego.message.rst

     .. attribute:: parameters

-        In **local transform execution mode**, :attr:`parameters` is a list of extraneous command line arguments not handled by the Canari ``dispatcher``.
+        In **local transform execution mode**, :attr:`parameters` is a list of extraneous command line arguments not handled by the Canari :program:`dispatcher`.
 This is useful in scenarios where you want to use command line arguments to manage the behavior of a transform, for example::

                 # transform executed using 'dispatcher foo.transforms.HelloWorld -u Bob'